astral-sh/uv/docs/guides/integration/gitlab.md

 ## Using the uv image

 Astral provides [Docker images](docker.md#available-images) with uv preinstalled.
-Select a varaint that is suitable for your workflow.
+Select a variant that is suitable for your workflow.

 ```yaml title="gitlab-ci.yml
 variables: